List of Cluedo characters: Mrs. Peacock / Solicitor Peacock

-Mrs. Peacock is a stock grande dame and an elderly yet attractive woman who nearly always maintains her dignity and rolls fifth in the game.
+Mrs. Peacock is a stock grande dame and a middle-aged woman who nearly always maintains her dignity and rolls fifth in the game.

-In Clue Master Detective, her full name is Henrietta Peacock and is depicted as an elderly ornithologist with a specialty in birds of prey.
-She wanted Mr. Boddy to turn his manor into a bird sanctuary as part of a donation to the Peacock Salvation Society.
+In Clue Master Detective, her full name is Henrietta Peacock and is depicted as an elderly ornithologist with a specialty in birds of prey who wanted Mr. Boddy to turn his manor into a bird sanctuary as part of a donation to the Peacock Salvation Society.

 In the film, she is portrayed by Eileen Brennan and is depicted as the wife of a U.S. Senator who is accused of taking bribes.
-In the film's second ending, or Ending B, she kills Mr. Boddy, Yvette, her former cook Mrs. Ho, who became Mr. Boddy's cook, as well as a passing motorist, cop, and singing telegram girl to prevent her secrets from being exposed as she was taking bribes from foreign powers.
-While the others discover her crimes, Mrs. Peacock attempts to escape, only to be arrested on her way out.
-In Ending C, she only kills the cook before she is exposed and arrested.
+In the second of the film's three endings, she kills Mr. Boddy, Yvette, and her former cook Mrs. Ho, who became Mr. Boddy's cook, as well as a passing motorist, cop, and singing telegram girl to prevent her secrets from being exposed as she was taking bribes from foreign powers.
+While the others discover her crimes, Peacock attempts to escape, only to be arrested on her way out.
+In the third ending, she only kills the cook before she is exposed and arrested.

-In the 1990s ITV game show Cluedo, Elizabeth Peacock resides in Arlington Grange and is the stepmother of Vivienne Scarlet.
+In the 1990s ITV game show Cluedo, Elizabeth Peacock is the stepmother of Vivienne Scarlet who resides in Arlington Grange.

-In the 1996 musical, Mrs. Peacock is the chairwoman of Peacock Enterprises.
+In the 1997 musical, Mrs. Peacock is married to Mr. Boddy, her sixth husband, who is also pursuing an affair with Colonel Mustard.

 In the 2002 edition, Mrs. Patricia Peacock is a socialite and former actress who left England after becoming involved in a love triangle with two politicians.

-In the 2023 edition, she is now Solicitor Peacock, a younger person of color who works as an attorney.
+In the 2023 edition, Solicitor Peacock is a successful and tenacious attorney who knows how to command a room, court or otherwise.
+Upon learning of her tendency to tamper with witness testimonies, Boden Black blackmails her into representing him in his hotel dealings.